-Amenities include water service stations on each floor, a 24/7 fitness room, and pet friendly accomodations.
+Amenities include water service stations on each floor, a 24/7 fitness room, and pet-friendly accommodations.
 Shop handcrafted treats at Keep Shop or curl up with a book in the Trade Room.
 Tucked away above the bar at Trade Room is the Archives, home to historic treasures from the original hotel and Noel family.
-There’s on-site art gallery, and Little Prints, which brings the traditional craft of letterpress printing to life for a modern audience.
-Drug Store Coffee has your daily dose of caffine, while Makeready Libations & Liberation offers local fare.
+There’s an on-site art gallery, and Little Prints, which brings the traditional craft of letterpress printing to life for a modern audience.
+Drug Store Coffee has your daily dose of caffeine, while Makeready Libations & Liberation offers local fare.
 Ascend to the rooftop bar, Rare Bird, to enjoy a cocktail by the outdoor fireplace.

 With more than 10,500 square feet of exhibition space, 21c’s galleries showcase rotating exhibitions and site-specific installations is always free and open to the public.
 Guided docent tours are offered on Wednesdays and Fridays at 5pm.

 This art-filled hotel’s funky-yet-modern vibe is carried through to its 124 guest rooms and suites, which were designed by Deborah Berke Partners.
 Guest rooms boast wood floors and high ceilings, contemporary furnishings, and large windows with luxurious floor-to-ceiling drapery.